ff6347/doing-papercraft/index.md

 Go to: File > User Preferences… and select the "Input" tab.

 - Change the Mouse selection from right click to left click in the settings > input tab
-- emulate Numpad (if you're on a laptop you can use the numbers instead of the numpad)
+- "Emulate Numpad" (if you're on a laptop you can use the numbers instead of the numpad)
 - adjust UI colors in the theme tab (if you like it more fancy)

 You need to hit __"Save User Settings"__ at the bottom of the window to apply these changes.